hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 * there is no available extension in the FHIR Extensions Pack
 * there is no [future FHIR version resource element](https://hl7.org/fhir/R5/versions.html#extensions) that can be pre-adopted
 * it is not suitable to define the extension in the FHIR Extensions Pack
-* the use is not specific to a single use case or domain (i.e.,not specific to a single IG)
+* the use is not specific to a single use case or domain (i.e., not specific to a single IG)

 Any extension intended for use in a healthcare context and that is not unique to Australia is to be defined in the FHIR Extensions Pack.
 The fallback is to define the extension in AU Base if that submission to the FHIR Extensions Pack is not accepted.